bkchaluvadi/sequences/mfc.md

         // For example, you could stop the process, alert the user, etc.
         // Once the fault has been handled, you can reset the fault condition MFCControl.ResetFault := TRUE;
     END_IF

+    // Check if the user wants to set the flow to 30 sccm IF MFCControl.IsFlowAchieved AND MFCControl.DesiredFlow = 20.0 THEN MFCControl.DesiredFlow := 30.0; // Set the desired flow to 30 sccm
+        MFCControl.WaitForFlow := FALSE; // Do not wait for the flow to stabilize MFCControl.CommandSetFlow := TRUE; // Start the flow setting process END_IF

+    // Check if the user wants to check if the flow rate has been achieved IF CheckFlow THEN
+        IF MFCControl.IsFlowAchieved THEN
+            // The flow rate has been achieved, you can notify the user here ELSE
+            // The flow rate has not been achieved yet, you can notify the user here END_IF
+        CheckFlow := FALSE; // Reset the CheckFlow variable END_IF
 END_WHILE
 END_PROGRAM